day-dreamer-89/project_4/README.md

 •	We have applied logical regression on our data and found out the best one for our dataset.
 •	Machine learning is revolutionizing the field of medicine by enabling accurate diagnosis, personalized treatment, predictive analytics, and remote patient monitoring.
 The integration of machine learning algorithms with healthcare data has the potential to transform healthcare delivery, improving patient outcomes, reducing costs, and advancing medical research.
 As the field continues to evolve, it is imperative to address ethical considerations and data privacy concerns to harness the full potential of machine learning in medicine.
 With continued research and collaboration between healthcare professionals and data scientists, machine learning holds the promise of creating a future where healthcare is more precise, accessible, and effective for all.

-# note:

-In  order to run the app.py without any errors for loading  the models we recommend the user to run the notebooks first in his/her python environment.
-This will save the models according to the users environment variables.